-On July 29, 2011, we entered into an international off-take and distribution agreement with Sasol Chemical Industries Limited ("Sasol") to market and distribute renewable isobutanol globally.
-The agreement has an initial term of three years and appoints Sasol as a non-exclusive distributor of high-purity isobutanol in North and South America and as the exclusive distributor for high-purity isobutanol for solvent and chemical intermediate applications in the rest of the world.
+In July 2011, we entered into an international off-take and distribution agreement with Sasol to market and distribute renewable isobutanol globally.
+The agreement has a term of three years and appoints Sasol as a non-exclusive distributor of high-purity isobutanol in North and South America and as the exclusive distributor for high-purity isobutanol for solvent and chemical intermediate applications in the rest of the world.
 Beginning upon our first commercial sale of high-purity isobutanol under the agreement, if Sasol desires to maintain its exclusive distribution rights, Sasol is obligated to either purchase certain minimum quantities of high-purity isobutanol or pay us applicable shortfall fees and we are obligated to either supply Sasol with certain minimum quantities of high-purity isobutanol or pay Sasol applicable shortfall fees.
-No amounts have been recorded under this agreement as of September 30, 2013.
+No amounts have been recorded under this agreement as of March 31, 2014.